slabstech/samrudhi/README.md

 Samrudhi provides service to read books in Hubli.

-Membership fee – Rs 200
+Membership fee : Rs 200

 Minimum 1 book per month .

 Maximum 3 books per month.

 Concession for returning the book is one week once the book return time expires.

-5 % of book fee is utilised for braille books.

 Check for any damage before collecting the book.